Fasermaler/Quick-Q/README.md

 Do note that the project's original name was cutQ - thus the references within the code base.

+## Convenience Scripts

+Under the `convenience scripts folder` there exists `updater.sh` and `setup.sh`. `setup.sh` will help in installing Quick-Q and all it's dependencies while `updater.sh` will update existing Quick-Q installs.

 ## Code Overview

 The following is a brief overview of the code used in the project.
 QuQ runs on python3 though some modifications can be made if the user desires to run it in python 2.7.